Thursday, April 30, 2026

 FDA's Remote Compliance Inspections/Audits:

-J. E. Lincoln and Associates LLC has performed several such internal audits (an annual requirement) for clients (new and established clients) over the past several years (since 2022) 100% remotely / virtually, with excellent results.
-One of these was to resolve a 483 from the FDA on a recently concluded site inspection, for which they found the remediation method acceptable.
+J. E. Lincoln and Associates LLC has performed several such internal audits (an annual requirement for regulated companies) for clients (new and established clients) over the past several years (since 2022) 100% remotely / virtually, with excellent results.
+One of these JELALLC virtual audits was to resolve a 483 from the FDA (for the company having done no internal/self audits) on a recently concluded site inspection, for which the FDA found our remediation method acceptable.

 Some considerations: